abbamediabanner

 "The Great Gatsby" 1925

 Some were lured into socio-psychological faith performances : a hybrid Hollywood/"healing" exhibitionism, peddled by megalomania personalities such as Aimee Simple McPherson (1890-1944).
 McPherson was the first mass media evangelist, and the first of such to fall from scandal.
-The staggering revenue drawn from such dramatizations would instruct the next two generation of religious racketeers to rehash these manipulative techniques into the world-wide Signs and Wonders Apostasy, circulated into the later 20th Century.
+The staggering revenue drawn from such dramatizations would be modeled by the next three generation of religious racketeers to rehash these manipulative techniques into the world-wide Signs and Wonders Apostasy, circulated into the later 20th Century.

 aimee